1.2 Verification Result

 Manual Implementation

-If you prefer to implement the decryption manually or need to customize the behavior, here are the complete code examples:
+If you prefer to implement the verification manually or need to customize the behavior, here are the complete code examples:

 - C#